André Villas-Boas: Zenit Saint Petersburg

 On 18 March 2014, Villas-Boas signed a two-year deal with Zenit Saint Petersburg, replacing Luciano Spalletti, and took the reins the day after the club's Champions League round of 16 second leg against Borussia Dortmund.
 A month later, he went on to become the first coach in Russian Premier League history to win his first six matches in charge.
-He continued to pursue the title but on 3 May, Zenit lost their first points in a 1–1 away draw with Lokomotiv Moscow being followed by a 2–4 loss at home to Dynamo Moscow which dictated the league advantage to CSKA Moscow.
+He continued to pursue the title but on 3 May, Zenit lost their first points in a 1–1 away draw with Lokomotiv Moscow being followed by a 2–4 loss at home to Dynamo Moscow which gave the league advantage to CSKA Moscow.
 In the final fixture of the Russian Premier League on 16 May, Zenit won 4–1 away against Kuban Krasnodar but it was not enough to win the title, as CSKA defeated Lokomotiv and were crowned champions one point ahead of Zenit.
 However, the St. Petersburg club clinched a place in the 2014–15 UEFA Champions League Third qualifying round.

 In the 2014–15 season, Zenit qualified for the UEFA Champions League group stage by beating AEL Limassol in the third round qualification and Standard Liège in the playoffs.
 On 17 May 2015, Villas-Boas led the club to the fifth league title in its history, clinching it after a 1–1 draw against Ufa with two games left to play.

 On 10 September 2015, Villas-Boas announced he would return to Portugal because of his family and therefore be leaving Zenit at the end of the 2015–16 season after turning down a contract extension.
 In the 2015–16 Champions League Zenit finished top of the Group H, being eliminated by Benfica in the Round of 16.
 On 2 May 2016, Zenit won the Russian Cup by beating CSKA Moscow 4–1 in the final in Kazan, this was the Portuguese's last achievement for the Russian side, leaving at the end of the season and with Mircea Lucescu appointed the new manager.